Passover Seder: "Go and learn"

 With the recital of the Ten Plagues, there is a late custom, which arose in German-Jewish circles, that each participant removes a drop of wine from their cup using a fingertip at the mention of each of the ten plagues.
 Although this night is one of salvation, Don Isaac Abravanel explains that one cannot be completely joyous when some of God's creatures had to suffer.
-A mnemonic acronym for the plagues is also introduced: "D'tzach Adash B'achav", while similarly spilling a drop of wine for each word.
+A mnemonic acronym for the plagues is also introduced: "D'tzach Adash B'achav" (דצך אדש באחב), while similarly spilling a drop of wine for each word.

 At this part in the Seder, songs of praise are sung, including the song Dayenu, which proclaims that had God performed any single one of the many deeds performed for the Jewish people, it would have been enough to obligate us to give thanks.
 Some sing instead The Women's Dayenu, a feminist variant of Dayenu, by Michele Landsberg.

 After Dayenu is a declaration (mandated by Rabban Gamliel) of the reasons of the commandments of the Paschal lamb, Matzah, and Maror, with scriptural sources.
 Then follows a short prayer, and the recital of the first two psalms of Hallel (which will be concluded after the meal).
 A long blessing is recited, and the second cup of wine is drunk.